-Our Beyond Translation Module is designed to introduce the basic tools and skills necessary to explore an ancient Greek text or word on Perseus and other online resources.
+Our Word Studies and Translation module is designed to introduce the basic tools and skills necessary to explore an ancient Greek text or word on Perseus and other online resources.

-Kosmos Society Page: Core Greek Vocabulary with Greek
+Kosmos Society Page: H24H Core Greek Vocabulary with Greek

 Beyond Translation Video: The Greek Alphabet, with Joel Christensen